drwaseemsheikh/audiometry/paper/paper.md

 # Installation

 Audiometry can be installed on a Windows 7 or Windows 10 machine.
 To install the application, run the AudiometryInstaller.msi in the installer directory of the repository.
+To test the application, please follow the steps delineated in test.md file under the test folder.

 # References